handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 ## Sort different types of data

-Handsontable automatically sorts different [types of data](@/guides/cell-types/cell-type.md#available-cell-types), based on which [`type`](@/api/options.md#type) you configure for each column.
+Handsontable handles different [types of data](@/guides/cell-types/cell-type.md#available-cell-types) automatically, based on which [`type`](@/api/options.md#type) you configure for each column.

 ::: only-for javascript